hyperledger/iroha/docs/source/getting_started/python-guide.rst

 	    send_transaction_and_print_status(tx)

 Here we define a transaction made of 2 commands: CreateDomain and CreateAsset.
-You can find a full list here: ref:`commands`.
+You can find a full list here: :ref:`commands`.
 Each of Iroha commands has its own set of parameters.
-You can check them in command descriptions in ref:`iroha-api-reference`.
+You can check them in command descriptions in :ref:`iroha-api-reference`.

 Then we sign the transaction with the parameters defined earlier.

-You can define ref:`queries` the same way.
+You can define :ref:`queries` the same way.

 Running the commands
 --------------------